 There was a tiny rigmarole

 when footmen took my corgi stole.

-She said archly,
+She said archly, ‘Is that dodo?’

-I looked at my heel:
+I checked my heel: ‘Madam, no, no.

 I’m sure your carpets are quite clean.’

-‘Your headgear’s what we mean.
+She glared: ‘Your headgear’s what we mean.’

 Though denied my decoration,